Drooping Leaves on Money Tree

 Symptoms

-• leaflets hanging limp rather than in their normal outward position
+- leaflets hanging limp and downward rather than sitting in their normal outward, splayed position

 Causes